seyeala/picosdk-python-wrappers_sa/automation/README.md

 python capture_multi_shot.py
 ```

+`capture_multi_shot.py` accepts the same command-line overrides as the single-shot script and reads `capture_multi.yml` by
-`capture_multi.yml` accepts all of the single-shot options plus:
+default.
+The file and flags include all single-shot options plus:

 - `captures` – number of captures to perform.
 - `rest_ms` – delay between captures in milliseconds.